-Elizabeth is an artist of Mexican, Irish and Filipino descent and her work is as bold and vibrant as the cultures that have filled her life.
-She creates her work on a grand scale – large paintings of splendid blossoms and botanicals, interwoven with organic patterns that pay tribute to the glory of nature… all culminating in a kaleidoscope of color.
-But do not confuse her portrayal of flowers – a well-known and well-visited subject matter – as mundane and expected.
-Elizabeth’s blooms fill a room with all their colorful glory and brilliance.
-They are whimsical, breath-taking, and delicious … they make you love them.
+Elizabeth Elequin is an artist of Scottish, Mexican, Irish and Filipino descent.
+Her work is as bold and vibrant as the cultures that have filled her life.
+She creates her work on a grand scale – large paintings of splendid blossoms and botanicals, interwoven with organic patterns that pay tribute to the glory of nature… all culminating in a kaleidoscope of COLORS.
+But do not confuse her portrayal of flowers, a well-known and well-visited subject-matter, as mundane and expected.
+Elizabeth’s blooms fill a room with all their colorful grandeur and brilliance.
+They are whimsical, breath-taking and delicious … they make you LOVE them.

-Elizabeth grew up in a military family moving often.
-Her father retired in San Antonio, Texas where she remained for many years.
-She studied fine arts at Texas State University in San Marcos, Texas.
-She later married into a military family – moving often once more – and eventually returned to San Antonio, Texas where she now resides.
-Elizabeth has exhibited her work in New York, Florida, Arizona and Seoul, South Korea.
-She currently shows her work in Texas, New Mexico and Colorado.
+Elizabeth grew up in a military family, moving often.
+Her father retired in San Antonio, Texas, where she remained for many years.
+Elizabeth chose to study commercial arts at Texas State University in San Marcos, Texas.
+However, after she attended her first painting class, she understood her passion lay in the fine arts.
+She would later marry a U.S. Air Force officer, again moving often but always painting regardless of where they lived.
+Eventually, she would return to San Antonio, Texas, where she now resides.
+Elizabeth has exhibited her art in California, New York, Florida and Arizona.
+She is currently showing her work in Texas, New Mexico and Colorado.